-How you care for your bouquet depends on how your bouquet is presented.
-To preserve freshness and beauty, and to extend the life of your bouquet, it is important to refer to the enclosed instructions, or read our pop-up how-to instructions:
+How you care for your bouquet depends on how your bouquet is presented: vase, Blumebox, fancy wrapped, etc. To preserve freshness and beauty and to extend the life of your bouquet, refer to the care tag or read our pop-up how-to instructions here:

 Sign up for the latest in European floral design styles and to be apprised of holiday announcements.

 Granville, Ohio, is a picturesque historic village in central Ohio.
 Discover more about our lovely town here.
 We deliver to Granville, all of Licking County, and some parts of Central Ohio.